-Prescription drugs Januvia and Byetta are popular type 2 diabetes treatments, but reports of dangerous side effects including pancreatitis–inflammation of the pancreas–and pancreatic cancer raise questions about whether the drugs’ risks outweigh their effectiveness.
-Several people who have suffered from these side effects have filed lawsuits against the makers of these drugs, Merck, which manufactures Januvia, and Amylin, Eli Lilly and Bristol-Myers Squibb, which manufacture and market Byetta.
+Prescription drugs Januvia, Janumet, Byetta and Victoza are popular Type 2 diabetes treatments, but reports of dangerous side effects including pancreatitis and pancreatic cancer raise questions about whether the drugs’ risks outweigh their benefits.
+Many people who have suffered from these side effects have filed lawsuits against the makers of these drugs, Merck (Januvia and Janumet), Amylin, Eli Lilly and Bristol-Myers Squibb (Byetta), and Novo Nordisk A/S (Victoza).

-The U.S. Food and Drug Administration approved Byetta in 2005 and Januvia in 2006.
-Since approving the drugs, the FDA has issued warnings about links between Januvia and Byetta and serious complications such as pancreatic diseases, yet these drugs remain on the market putting patients at risk.
+The U.S. Food and Drug Administration approved Byetta, Januvia, Janumet and Victoza in 2005, 2006, 2007 and 2010, respectively.
+These drugs are classified as incretin mimetics.
+Since approving them, the FDA has issued warnings linking the drugs to serious complications such as pancreatic diseases, yet these products remain on the market, putting patients at risk.

-Lawsuits already filed allege that the drugmakers marketed these medications despite knowing that they were dangerous and failed to warn the public about the risk of pancreatic cancer and pancreatitis.
-If you or a loved one has suffered dangerous side effects from Januvia or Byetta, you may be eligible for compensation for your injuries.
+Lawsuits allege the drugmakers marketed these medications despite knowing they were dangerous and failed to warn the public about the risk of pancreatic cancer and pancreatitis.
+If you or a loved one has suffered dangerous side effects from Januvia, Janumet, Byetta or Victoza, you may be eligible for compensation for your injuries.

 Some of the cases were originally filed in state court before being moved to federal court.
-Defendants who expect a lot of similar lawsuits often request removal to federal court to help them manage their litigation efficiently.
-As more cases are filed, a federal judicial panel may decide to centralize all Januvia and Byetta lawsuits filed in federal court under multidistrict litigation (MDL) procedures.
+Defendants who expect a lot of similar lawsuits often request centralization to federal court to help them manage their litigation efficiently.

-However, even if an MDL forms, plaintiffs are not required to file in federal court.
-Additional lawsuits are expected to be filed in California and other state courts.
+As of October 2015, 749 cases were pending in MDL 2452.
+Additional lawsuits are expected to be filed in federal court as well as California and other state courts.
 New Jersey may also emerge as a popular venue for case filing since it is the location of Merck’s headquarters.

-Why Should You File a Januvia or Byetta Lawsuit?
+Why Should You File a Incretin Mimetics Products Liability Lawsuit?

-These plaintiffs also allege that Merck, Amylin and Eli Lilly knew or should have known that the drugs created “a high risk of unreasonable, dangerous side effects, including causing and increasing the risk of developing pancreatic cancer.”
+These plaintiffs also allege Merck, Amylin and Eli Lilly and Novo Nordisk knew or should have known that the drugs created “a high risk of unreasonable, dangerous side effects, including causing and increasing the risk of developing pancreatic cancer.”
 As a result, claimants have suffered “grievous bodily injury, and untimely death,” along with other losses.

-Use of Januvia or Byetta has been associated with acute pancreatitis, including hemorrhagic pancreatitis or necrotizing pancreatitis, which are often fatal.
+Use of Januvia, Janumet, Byetta and Victoza is associated with acute pancreatitis, including hemorrhagic pancreatitis or necrotizing pancreatitis, which are often fatal.

 |Inflammation of the pancreas||Severe abdominal and back pain|